McGrapefruit/pink-quanta/content/SPACE/Obsidian/Obsidian.md

 - You can create sub-folders to further structure your notes, while also being able to add Hashtags to individual notes.
 - You also have the option to link related notes together, just like an article in Wikipedia has hyperlinks to related articles within the text.

 Thats it.
 Simple UserInterface, no junk.
+Unused Features can be hidden.
+Needed Features can be installed through plugins written by the massive community.

-Its the massive library of plugins and their interactions that makes obsidian seem like rocketscience.
-If somebody explains how to use obsidian, they often fail to mention, that their just showing how THEY use obsidian. **There is no right way to use Obsidian**.
+Its the massive library of plugins and their interactions, with sheer endless possibilities that can seem like rocketscience.
+People on the internet explaining how to use obsidian often fail to mention, that their just showing how THEY use obsidian. **There is no right way to use Obsidian**.
 It has to work for YOU.
-Don't bother trying to mimic a complex system from somebody else on the internet, as you will be violating [[Gall's Law]]. **Keep obsidian as it is: Simple.**
+Don't bother trying to mimic a complex system from somebody else on the internet, as you will be violating [[Gall's Law]]. **Keep obsidian as it is: Simple.** And if the need arises, your system will grow organically over time.

 ### What I use Obsidian for

-I manage my work (as well as nearly all business documentation of our company), and use it to organize my private life: my interests, hobbies, side hussles, art projects, burocracy.
-All of it.
-Everything which I am interested in and want to focus is tracked, documented and planned through Obsidian.
+I use Obsidian to track, document and plan everything I am interested in and want to focus on.
+Everything, from my work to my personal interests, is neatly organised in one vault.

-There are a lot of reasons of [[Why I use Obsidian]] instead of any other software.
-Data-sovereignty (offline data, no vendor lock-in, human readable markdown files which can be imported into every other tool), as well as the freedom to build any workflow you come up with, are only a view of the reasons.
+##### I manage my professional ==work==

+- `task management`
+- `projectmanagement`
+- nearly all business `documentation` of our startup-company
+- Marketing
+	- whitepaper planning
+	- company Info
+	- Blogposts

+##### But I also use it to organize my ==private== life:
+- `Journal` Notes
+- interests & hobbies
+	- `books` I read
+	- things I `learn`
+	- `photography` and `art`
+	- `psychology` and QM
+- `freelance projects` & `side hussle`,
+- `burocracy`

 If you already use obsidian and are searching for inspiration, you might enjoy reading about